machamp-nlp/machamp/docs/finetuning.md

 python3 train.py --dataset_configs configs/en_mlm.json configs/ewt.json --sequential
 ```

+Note that without --sequential, this would train on both tasks simultaneously.
 In the second method, we train each model separately.
-This also allows to
+This also allows to use a
-use a separate params.json for each finetuning step (in which replacing the
+separate params.json for each finetuning step (in which the language model
-embeddings has no effect, since they are replaced).
+should match the previous model).
 This is done as follows:

 ```
 python3 train.py --dataset_configs configs/en_mlm
-python3 train.py --dataset_configs configs/ewt.json --finetune logs/en_mlm/2020.12.08_21.04.10/
+python3 train.py --dataset_configs configs/ewt.json --retrain logs/en_mlm/2020.12.08_21.04.10/
 ```